 Day after day our world is filled with more and more data and the pace of the data growth is accelerating week by week.
 Data on every aspect of our life is now tracked and stored in databases and analytics allows us to turn this data into insights.
 Here are just some examples that illustrate the datafication of our world:

-1. We increasingly record of our conversations: Emails are stored in corporate databases, our social media up-dates are filed and phone conversations are digitized and stored.
+- We increasingly record of our conversations: Emails are stored in corporate databases, our social media up-dates are filed and phone conversations are digitized and stored.

-2. Companies and organisations are creating vast repositories of data keeping a digital record of everything that is going on: Just think of all the data generated daily in our financial systems, stock control systems, ordering systems, sales transaction systems and HR systems.
+- Companies and organisations are creating vast repositories of data keeping a digital record of everything that is going on: Just think of all the data generated daily in our financial systems, stock control systems, ordering systems, sales transaction systems and HR systems.
 These data depots are growing by the minute.

-3. Our activities are tracked: Most things we do in a digital world leave a data trail.
+- Our activities are tracked: Most things we do in a digital world leave a data trail.
 For example, our bowser logs what we are searching for and what websites we visit, websites log how we click through them, as well as what and when we buy, share or like something.
 When we read digital books or listen to digital music the devices will collect (and share) data on what we are reading and listening to and how often we do so.

-4. We increasingly generate data using the ever-growing amounts of sensors we are now surrounded by: Our smart phones track the location of where we are and how fast we are moving, there are sensors in our oceans to track temperatures and currents, there are sensors in our cars that monitor our driving, there are sensors on packaging and pallets that track goods as they are shipped along supply chains, etc.
+- We increasingly generate data using the ever-growing amounts of sensors we are now surrounded by: Our smart phones track the location of where we are and how fast we are moving, there are sensors in our oceans to track temperatures and currents, there are sensors in our cars that monitor our driving, there are sensors on packaging and pallets that track goods as they are shipped along supply chains, etc.

-5. Wearable devices collect data: Smart watches, Google Glass and pedometers collect data.
+- Wearable devices collect data: Smart watches, Google Glass and pedometers collect data.
 For example I wear an Up band that tells me how many steps I have taken, the calories I have burnt each day as well as how well I have slept each night, etc.

-6. A lot of photos and videos are now digitally captured.
-Just think of the millions of hours of CCTV footage captured every day.
-In addition, we take more videos on our smart
+- A lot of photos and videos are now digitally captured.
+Just think of

-7. Internet-enabled devices self-generate and share data.
+phones and digital cameras leading to around 100 hours of videos being up-loaded to YouTube every minute and something like 200,000 photos added to Facebook every 60 seconds. - Internet-enabled devices self-generate and share data.
 Smart TVs for example are able to track what you are watching, for how long and even detect how many people sit in front of the TV.

-8. More data is made publicly available.
+- More data is made publicly available.
 For instance, weather data is now shared by Met Offices and governments are releasing censor data or land registry data.
 Also, think of all the data Google collects and makes accessible through tools such as Google Trends or Google Maps.

 Analytics Today